Charity-Connect/reading-charity-connect/README.md

 /rest/users/{user id} - GET a single user /rest/users/current - GET the current user

+#### Security
+All users are visible to admins
+Users within an organization are visible to organization admins Other users can only see themselves

 ### Organizations

 Organizations are the charities that the users belong to.